 Counterfeit godliness >> Counterfeit Christian –

 People will attempt to trap us in semantic arguments.
-They listen for anything
+Contentious people listen for anything

-correct times as we do; he wasn’t concerned about protecting their
+correct times as we do; he wasn’t concerned about protecting the

-it there; it keeps you humble.’
-A little suffering helps the Christian, and
+him, ‘No, they keep you humble.’
+A little suffering helps the Christian;

 God can protect His own gospel.
-Suffering drives us to seek God for comfort, and in his remedy he adds all the
+Suffering drives us to seek God for comfort, and his remedy adds things

 (167g) Works of the devil